 Bonus Content: Adding a Second Stage to the Level

-If you’ve completed playing through stage 1 of the included prototype, you’ll enter a second room with a large moving unit.
-This is a sandbox with a set of assets for you to explore.
+If you’ve completed playing through stage 1 of the included prototype you’ll enter a second room with a large moving unit;this is a sandbox with a set of assets for you to explore.
 The prototype implementation includes just some basic behaviors to spark your imagination: a large, animated level boss unit hovers in the chamber and produces a new kind of enemy robot that seeks out the hero character, spawning a new unit every few seconds.

 Figure 11-10 shows a layout in the style you’ve been using to prototype basic mechanics.

 Figure 11-10.
-This is a possible second stage the hero character can enter after unlocking the door in stage 1.
+A possible second stage the hero character can enter after unlocking the door in stage 1.
 This concept includes a large “boss” unit with three nodes; one objective for this stage might be to disable each of the nodes to shut the boss down.

-It’s a bit of a shortcut to begin the mechanic exploration with the diagram in Figure 11-10, but because you’ve already identified the setting and a number of visual elements, it can be helpful to continue developing new stages with some of the visual assets already in place.
+It’s a bit of a shortcut to begin the mechanic exploration with the diagram in Figure 11-10, but because you’ve already identified the setting and a number of visual elements it can be helpful to continue developing new stages with some of the visual assets already in place.
 The diagram includes the same kind of platforms used in stage 1, but what if (for example) this area had no gravity and the hero character was able to fly freely?
 Compare this area with stage 1, and think about how you might slightly alter the experience to mix things up a bit without fundamentally changing the game; you’ve ideally become fairly fluent with the sequencing mechanic from stage 1, and the experience in stage 2 can be a greater or lesser evolution of that mechanic.

 If you choose to include the hero-seeking flying robot units, the game flow diagram will become more complex than the model used in stage 1 because of the unpredictable movement of the new robot types.
 You may also want to consider a mechanism for the hero character to eliminate the robot units (perhaps even working the removal of robot units into the mechanic for disabling the nodes on the boss).
 If you find your designs becoming difficult to describe as part of an explicit and repeatable game flow, it may signal that you’re working with more complex systems and may need to evaluate them in a playable prototype before you can effectively balance their integration with other components of the level.
-Of course, you can also reuse conventions and units from stage 1.
-You might choose to combine patrolling robots with hero-seeking robots and an energy field, creating a challenging web of potential risks for the player to navigate as they work to disable the boss nodes.
+Of course, you can also reuse conventions and units from stage 1;you might choose to combine patrolling robots with hero-seeking robots and an energy field, for example, creating a challenging web of potential risks for the player to navigate as they work to disable the boss nodes.

 You might also decide that the main objective for the level is to enable the boss nodes in order to unlock the next stage or level of the game.
 You can extend the narrative in any direction you like, so units can be helpful or harmful, objectives can involve disabling or enabling, the hero character can be running toward something or away from something, or any other possible scenario you can imagine.
-Remember, narrative development and the level design will play off each other to drive the experience forward, so stay alert for inspiration as you become increasingly fluent with the level designs for this prototype.
+Remember, narrative development and the level design will play on each other to drive the experience forward, so stay alert for inspiration as you become increasingly fluent with the level designs for this prototype.

 Summary